False Signature on Contract: Everything You Need to Know

 What Do You Do If Somebody Forged Signature on Contract?

 Forging a signature can have serious ramifications.
 For example, consider if an unauthorized signer gains access to bank account funds or makes it appear that you agree to illegitimate terms in contracts.
 It is important to act quickly upon the realization that someone has forged your signature.

 Immediately contact the party that received the fraudulent documentation or contract.
 This grants the recipient the opportunity to rectify past actions or stop any further damaging action that may occur from the forged contract.
 Although it depends on the recipient, there may be a certain time frame in which you need to report a forged document.
 For example, a bank may require that notification is provided within 60 days of noting the unauthorized transaction or loan application on an account statement.

 A bank may require a written statement in order to document that you believe a signature has been forged.
 This will also initiate the process of reversing any effects that may have been caused by the forged document.
 This statement will also release the receiving party of any responsibilities if the signature actually turns out to be authentic.
 To clarify, a bank may only consent to reimburse your money after you complete an affidavit which states that a signature has been forged.

 An affidavit will allow the institution who has received the forged document to investigate the situation further.
 There are some cases in which legal help may be required to solve the problem.
 For example, a party may attempt to sue you if you don't carry out the terms that were outlined in a contract that was also signed by an authorized person.
-It may be necessary to consult an attorney or lawyer and attend court.
+It may be necessary to consult an experienced contract review attorney and attend court.

 Sometimes a handwriting expert may have to be consulted in order to verify that a signature was definitely forged.
 Additionally, if a professional forged your signature while performing their typical work activities, you may need to contact an industry regulator.
 An example of this occurrence would be a real estate agent who signs off on a contract to sell your property.